 A recent Hankook Tire Gauge survey found that 71% of Americans believe EVs have the same maintenance requirements as gas-powered vehicles.
 However, because EVs have distinctly different maintenance needs from their ICE counterparts, fixed operations and auto repair companies can take advantage of a real opportunity to inform potential customers of the need for mechanics with EV expertise.

 This is a crucial step for customer retention and lead generation.
-It will engage drivers of EVs, who may not know that they need to seek out dealers who are positioned as specialists in this field while connecting owners of both EVs and ICE vehicles who value a one-stop-shop for all their maintenance needs.
+It will engage drivers of EVs, who may not know that they need to seek out dealers who are positioned as specialists in this field while connecting owners of both EVs and ICE vehicles who value a one-stop shop for all their maintenance needs.

 4. Serve as an expert for customers considering the switch

 Whether they’re incentivized by rebates, pressured by rising gas prices, or looking to reduce their carbon footprint, more drivers are considering the move to electric.
-For drivers looking to switch to EVs, one of the biggest questions on their mind may be what maintenance looks like, both in terms of cost and time.
+For drivers looking to switch to EVs, one of the biggest questions on their minds may be what maintenance looks like, both in terms of cost and time.
 This includes how often a service is required, how much check-ups cost when not covered by the manufacturer, and how reliable EVs are in the long run.

 This is also an opportunity to educate customers on differences they may not be aware of to help make a more informed purchase.
 The Hankook Tire Gauge survey found that nearly three in four (74%) Americans believe it is false that EVs require custom-made tires.
 In truth, EVs perform best with custom-made tires to withstand the increased weight and more immediate torque delivery of EVs.
 Choosing the right EV tire also depends on the driver’s needs – some are engineered for greater range and lower road noise, while others prioritize performance for sportier electric cars.